Gokuldroid/Gokuldroid.github.io/contents/posts/2026-06-18-the-hero-loop.md

 The second engineer spent three weeks last quarter adding backpressure and load-shedding to the same class of service.
 Because of that work, the traffic spike that would have caused a sev-1 instead caused a graph to wiggle.
 Nobody noticed.
 There is no all-hands shout-out for "the outage that didn't happen," because a prevented incident has no witnesses.
 You cannot show leadership the counterfactual.

 This is not because leaders are stupid.
 It's a legibility problem.
 An incident is a *legible event*: it has a timestamp, a ticket, a war room, a named resolver, and a measurable recovery.
 Reliability is a *non-event*: it's the absence of tickets, which looks identical to "nothing is happening here."
 Organizations run on legible signals (see [why legibility beats reality](/posts/be-the-moth/#why-credit-flows-to-the-title)), so the save gets recorded and the prevention evaporates.
-Meanwhile every heroic 2am recovery slightly raises the org's tolerance for fragility — "we always pull through" — which is [Normalization of deviance](/posts/how-organizations-really-decide/#normalization-of-deviance) wearing a cape.
+Meanwhile every heroic 2am recovery slightly raises the org's tolerance for fragility — "we always pull through" — normalizing deviance over time.

 ## The loop